 Here’s a weird fact about day traders.
-Almost all day traders, when starting out, develop bad habits before good habits.
+Almost all day traders need a roadmap, when starting out, develop bad habits before good habits.
 No one really understands this concept, but it seems to hold a universal truth.

 Since you don’t need to prove your education levels or understanding before entering the markets, all you need is the money, anyone thinks they can do it.